meaningfy-ws/er-system/test/test_data/analysis/ere-test-cases.md

 ## Example 1: Organisations with minor detail variations

 This is about the Bulgarian Commission on Protection of Competition.
-The test data has two entities having all of legal name, address and contact details matching perfectly.
+The [test data](../notices/deduplicated_organizations/group1/) have two entities having all of legal name, address and contact details matching perfectly.

 **Request**: